AOTA Approved Provider Program: Criteria & guidelines

 - AOTA CEUs (this should be used to designate credit awarded rather than as search term)

-- AOTA Approved Provider CE; AOTA Approved Provider of continuing education
+- AOTA Approved Provider of continuing education

-- AOTA CE; AOTA continuing education
+- AOTA continuing education

-- Refrain from maligning the title of AOTA, the Marks, or the validity of this Agreement.
+You agree to refrain from maligning the title of AOTA, the Marks, or the validity of this Agreement.

-- Applicant agrees to refrain from using AOTA Approved Provider status to assign AOTA CEUs to co-sponsored activities.
+Unless approved as an AOTA Approved Sponsor, you agree to refrain from using AOTA Approved Provider status to assign AOTA CEUs to co-sponsored activities.
 The APP defines co-sponsorship as a joint effort between an approved provider and a non-provider.
 The APP considers co-sponsorship as one or more entities working together to present a PD activity that will offer AOTA CEUs in any of the following ways:

 - planning